grange-insurance/BankOcrKata/README.md

 Please have the original description open while you are working the kata.
 Direct any questions to westd@grangeinsurance.com.

+For a prescreen you should have 3 to 5 hours.
+The screener will tell how many you are given.
+Do the best you can, work using TDD and your framework of choice if possible.
+Be prepared to discuss what you have written and/or learned in a literate manner reflecting the experience you have listed on your resume.

 ## User Story Specs

 Each user story (defined below) has an input file and an answers file.